 The University of Michigan publishes a survey of consumer confidence and constructs an index of consumer confidence each month.
 The survey results are then reported at http://www.sca.isr.umich.edu, which break down the change in consumer confidence among different income levels.
 According to that index, consumer confidence averaged around 90 prior to the Great Recession, and then it fell to below 60 in late 2008, which was the lowest it had been since 1980.
-Since then, confidence has climbed from a 2011 low of 55.8 back to a level in the low 80s, which is considered close to being considered a healthy state.
+During the 2010s, confidence has climbed from a 2011 low of 55.8 back to a level in the upper 90s, before falling to the lower 70s in 2020 due to the COIVD-19 pandemic, which economists consider close to a healthy state.

-One measure of business confidence is published by the OECD: the "business tendency surveys".
-Business opinion survey data are collected for 21 countries on future selling prices and employment, among other elements of the business climate.
+The Organization for Economic Development and Cooperation (OECD) publishes one measure of business confidence: the "business tendency surveys".
+The OECD collects business opinion survey data for 21 countries on future selling prices and employment, among other business climate elements.
 After sharply declining during the Great Recession, the measure has risen above zero again and is back to long-term averages (the indicator dips below zero when business outlook is weaker than usual).
 Of course, either of these survey measures is not very precise.
 They can however, suggest when confidence is rising or falling, as well as when it is relatively high or low compared to the past.

-Because a rise in confidence is associated with higher consumption and investment demand, it will lead to an outward shift in the AD curve, and a move of the equilibrium, from E0 to E1, to a higher quantity of output and a higher price level, as shown in Figure 24.8 (a).
+Because economists associate a rise in confidence with higher consumption and investment demand, it will lead to an outward shift in the AD curve, and a move of the equilibrium, from E0 to E1, to a higher quantity of output and a higher price level, as Figure 24.8 (a) shows.

 Consumer and business confidence often reflect macroeconomic realities; for example, confidence is usually high when the economy is growing briskly and low during a recession.
 However, economic confidence can sometimes rise or fall for reasons that do not have a close connection to the immediate economy, like a risk of war, election results, foreign policy events, or a pessimistic prediction about the future by a prominent public figure.
 U.S. presidents, for example, must be careful in their public pronouncements about the economy.
 If they offer economic pessimism, they risk provoking a decline in confidence that reduces consumption and investment and shifts AD to the left, and in a self-fulfilling prophecy, contributes to causing the recession that the president warned against in the first place.
-A shift of AD to the left, and the corresponding movement of the equilibrium, from E0 to E1, to a lower quantity of output and a lower price level, is shown in Figure 24.8 (b).
+Figure 24.8 (b) shows a shift of AD to the left, and the corresponding movement of the equilibrium, from E0 to E1, to a lower quantity of output and a lower price level.

 How Government Macroeconomic Policy Choices Can Shift AD